 The Student Code of Conduct may also be applied to off-campus student behavior even when such behavior does not occur at or with a college-affiliated function, activity or group and does not constitute a violation of Title IX when the administration determines at its discretion that the off-campus conduct affects a substantial school/college interest.
 A substantial school/college interest is defined to include:

-Any action that could constitute a criminal offense as defined by federal or state law.
-This includes, but is not limited to, allegations of single or repeat violations of any local, state or federal law in the municipality where the school/college is located;
+Any action that constitutes a criminal offense as defined by law.
+This includes, but is not limited to, single or repeat violations of any local, state, or federal law;

-Any situation where it appears that the student may present a danger or threat to the health or safety of him/herself or others;
+Any situation in which it is determined that the Respondent poses an immediate threat to the physical health or safety of any student or other individual;

-Any situation that significantly disrupts the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder.
+Any situation that significantly impinges upon the rights, property , or achievements of oneself or other or significantly breaches the peace and/or causes social disorder; and/or

+Any situation that is detrimental to the educational interests or mission of Lewis-Clark State College.

 *Adapted from Penn State University/ATIXA